SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Interactive Safety Charts Facilitate SMS Performance Monitoring

 Safety charts easily communicate complex workflows and concepts.
 For example, the chart at the right is titled "Number of Unclosed Issues by Risk."
-A manager could have this same data presented in a table or another chart, but this chart displays what is important to management at a particular point in time.
+A manager could have this same data presented in a table or another chart.
+However, this chart displays what is important to management at a particular time.

 An SMS database may contain hundreds of tables and thousands of data points.
 This is obviously not useful by itself.
 Reports that condense information assist management in decision-making processes by reducing the clutter and allowing management to focus on only one particularly important concept.
 In the case of this chart, we are seeing a number of open safety issues based on risk priority.